remiteeple/your-first-minute-on-a-server/README.md

 /usr/sbin/logwatch --output mail --mailto <YOUR>@<EMAIL>.com --detail high
 ```

-> **Note:** This will enable a daily email to generate with high details and send to whatever email is specified.
+> **NOTE:** This will enable a daily email to generate with high details and send to whatever email is specified.
 For this to work properly SNMP should be allowed through the firewall.

 # System Stability :triangular_ruler: